Academic Calendar 2024/25

 Course repetition

-Students may not register for a course more than twice without the permission of the department head/director for the discipline or their designate.
+Students are not permitted to register for the same course more than three times.
+Students wishing to register for a course for a fourth time should connect with the Student Rights and Responsibilities Office.
 All attempts will be recorded on the transcript, but only the highest grade will be included in the GPA.
 Transfer courses are considered in the number of attempts.
 A “W” or “AU” course is not counted as a duplication.
 Multiple repeats of the same course count as a single duplication.

 Auditing courses